 - Tennis elbow (epicondylitis)

-If the pain continues for over 48 hours, or if contact the Toledo Comprehensive Centers for Pain Management to schedule an appointment with a trained specialist, who will evaluate and treat your sports injury and help control the pain.
+If the pain continues for over 48 hours, contact the Comprehensive Centers for Pain Management to schedule an appointment with a trained specialist, who will evaluate and treat your sports injury and help control the pain.

-While some injuries can be prevented or minimized by following safety guidelines and enforcing formal training safety procedures, work injuries are common and the pain is treatable.
+Work injuries are common and the pain is treatable, while some injuries can be prevented or minimized by following safety guidelines and enforcing formal training safety procedures.
 According to the Wellness Council of America, one worker is injured every five seconds.

 Common Work Injuries Include: